Mooosiee/OJ-Projext/README.md

 - 🔐 **Authentication** — Secure user sign-up and login using JWT
 - 🧑‍💻 **Problem Management** — Logged-in users can:
-  - Create, view, edit, and delete *their own* problems
+  - Create, view, edit, and delete _their own_ problems
   - See all public problems and try solving them
 - 🧪 **Code Submission & Evaluation** — Users can:
   - Submit code in supported languages (Python, C++, Java)
-  - Get real-time verdicts like ✅ Accepted, ❌ Wrong Answer, or ⏳ Time Limit Exceeded
+  - Get real-time verdicts like Accepted, Wrong Answer, or ⏳ Time Limit Exceeded
 - 🧾 **Submission History** — Users can view their past submissions in their profile
 - ⚙️ **Dockerized Execution** — Each submission is run securely inside a container
 - 🗃️ **MongoDB-based Backend** — Robust schema for users, problems, test cases, and solutions